 Popular Employer Salaries for Professor, Postsecondary / Higher Education

-Leading companies who hire large numbers of Professors include University of Washington (UW), Savannah College of Art and Design (SCAD), University of California, San Diego (UCSD), University of Southern California (USC), and Cornell University.
-North Carolina State University (NCSU) offers the highest compensation with a median salary of $161K.
-Those in search of high salaries should also consider University of Southern California (USC), Arizona State University (ASU), and Emory University, top-paying firms where Professors rake in a very impressive $156K, $141K, or $140K, respectively.
+University of Washington (UW), Savannah College of Art and Design (SCAD), University of California, San Diego (UCSD), University of Southern California (USC), and Cornell University are top-notch employers for Professors in this area.
+Professors flock to North Carolina State University (NCSU) for generous paychecks, where average earnings of $161K lead the pack in compensation.
+University of Southern California (USC), Arizona State University (ASU), and Emory University also offer top salaries for Professors.
+Workers at these firms can expect to earn about $156K, $141K, and $140K, respectively.

-With a reported median salary of only $77K, Savannah College of Art and Design (SCAD) easily takes the cake for lowest-paying firm in town; earnings are less than half of the top paying employer's rate.
-University of Florida (UF), Florida Agricultural and Mechanical (A&M) University (famu) and San Diego State University (SDSU) are three other employers with a reputation for below-average pay, showing salaries around $89K, $90K, and $95K.
+With a median employee salary of $77K, Savannah College of Art and Design (SCAD) pays significantly less than its competitors (less than half of the top paying company's rate).
+Workers also receive paychecks lighter than average at University of Florida (UF) ($89K), Florida Agricultural and Mechanical (A&M) University (famu) ($90K), and San Diego State University (SDSU) ($95K).

 Popular Skills for Professor, Postsecondary / Higher Education

-Survey participants wield an impressively varied skill set on the job.
+Professors seem to wield many skills on the job.
 Most notably, facility with Engineering Design, Research, and Statistical Analysis are correlated to pay that is significantly above average, leading to increases of 42 percent, 29 percent, and 23 percent, respectively.
 Those listing Mathematica as a skill should be prepared for drastically lower pay.
 Online Education and Public Speaking also typically command lower compensation.
-Most people who know Research Analysis also know Administration and Writing Procedures & Documentation.
-Those educated in Oral / Verbal Communication tend to be well versed in Writing Procedures & Documentation and Administration.
+It is often found that people who know Oral / Verbal Communication are also skilled in Writing Procedures & Documentation and Administration.
+Those proficient in Research Analysis are, more often than not, also skilled in Administration and Writing Procedures & Documentation.

 Pay by Experience Level for Professor, Postsecondary / Higher Education